anweiss/cddl/README.md

 > Incomplete.
 Under development

-This library uses the [Serde](https://serde.rs/) framework, and more specifically, the [serde_json](https://crates.io/crates/serde_json) crate, for parsing and validating JSON.
+This crate uses the [Serde](https://serde.rs/) framework, and more specifically, the [serde_json](https://crates.io/crates/serde_json) crate, for parsing and validating JSON.
 Serde was chosen due to its maturity in the ecosystem and its support for serializing and deserializing CBOR via the [serde_cbor](https://crates.io/crates/serde_cbor) crate.

 As outlined in [Appendix E.](https://tools.ietf.org/html/rfc8610#appendix-E) of the standard, only the JSON data model subset of CBOR can be used for validation.
 The limited prelude from the spec has been included below for brevity: